 What is happening within North Midlands ?

-Within the North Midlands RugySafe is supported by Mark Goodfellow, CB RugbySafe Manger who reports to Judith Phelps.
-For the 2017/2018 season we be focusing on first aid provision for clubs.
+Within the North Midlands RugbySafe is supported by Mark Goodfellow, CB RugbySafe Manger who reports to Clive Haley.
+For the 2018/2019 season we be focusing on first aid provision for clubs.

 Our fist aid provision is great, so we don’t need to get involved

 The first aid guidelines have been revised – please review them to see if you are still doing all you should – First Aid and Immediate Care Community Guidelines (http://www.englandrugby.com/mm/Document/MyRugby/Players/01/32/06/28/RugbySafeFirstAidImmediateCareGuidelines16-17_Neutral.pdf)

 RugbySafe is more than just first aid though, the programme also co-ordinates factsheets that help to support clubs with all aspects of player welfare these are on subjects such as goggles, headgear, and prosthetic limbs.
 To view these fact sheets visit – http://www.englandrugby.com/rugbysafe/guides-and-faqs/